simplex-chat/simplex-chat/blog/20220808-simplex-chat-v3.1-chat-groups.md

 ### Published chat protocol

-While low level protocols for SimpleX network were published long time ago, and updated to reflect the evolution of the protocols, the high level chat protocol was never published before.
+The [low level SimpleX protocols](https://github.com/simplex-chat/simplexmq/blob/stable/protocol/) were published long time ago, and updated to reflect the evolution of the protocols, the high level chat protocol was not published before.
 The reason for that was to allow us to iterate it quickly, without committing to any of the decisions.

-As we can now see it effectively working on different platforms, we are making SimpleX Chat Protocol public – it can be used to build alternative chat clients.
+This is the [first draft of SimpleX Chat Protocol](../docs/protocol/simplex-chat.md) - let us know any questions or suggestions.

 ### Other changes since v3